windsorcli/cli/docs/index.md

 ## [Purpose](#purpose)

 The Windsor CLI is designed to simplify and enhance the development workflow for developers working on various projects.
 Its primary purpose is to provide a unified command-line interface that streamlines project setup, configuration management, and integration with other tools.

-By offering a consistent and efficient way to manage contexts, the Windsor CLI aims to reduce the time and effort required for repetitive tasks, allowing developers to focus more on coding and less on setup and configuration.
+By offering a consistent and efficient way to manage "contexts", the Windsor CLI aims to reduce the time and effort required for repetitive tasks, allowing developers to focus more on coding and less on setup and configuration.

 Key objectives of the Windsor CLI include: